smotrjashka/SneakGame/README.md

 The Capstone Project gives us a chance to integrate what you've learned throughout this program.

+## Rules and name story

 At the begining I made a mistake in the word "snake" and wrote "snaek".
 But after that I think "Hm, Why not?"
 And remane that to the "sneak" wich means "to go somewhere secretly and quietly".
 This have something with animals hunt process.

+At first, I added the levels feature.
+For starter vertion, I constract next levels model:

+1. Each level will have maximum "snake" length - "scope" - 5 times n, where n is the level number 1 level  -  5
+   2 level  - 10
+   3 level  - 15

+2. Each new level will start from "0" scope

+May be in future I will make more complex level idea

 ## Dependencies for Running Locally
 * cmake >= 3.7